-The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles as defined by Governmental Accounting Standards Board (GASB) Statement No. 72.
+The County Office of Education categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles as defined by Governmental Accounting Standards Board (GASB) Statement No. 72.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 The hierarchy is detailed as follows: